SHOULDER SEASON CYCLING JACKETS, BIB TIGHTS, AND MORE

 Cut and fit for cycling, not just inclement weather

-The Torrent Jacket fits me nearly as well as a long sleeve jersey or light stretchy cycling jacket.
+The Torrent Jacket fits me nearly as well as a long-sleeved jersey or light stretchy cycling jacket.
 It’s sized and cut for a cyclist riding in a cycling position.
 Even though it protects me the way a windbreaker or rain jacket does, it doesn’t fit like a typical one, and you don’t experience any puckering or flapping in the wind the way some do.

 The light fleece-lined neck zips up without gaps, the arms are long enough when I’m stretched out on the bike, and the wrist and waistbands hold nearly as well as those on a jersey or lined jacket.
 A drop tail also tapers about 3 inches/7.5cm long to protect your lower back from any road spray.
 And the material has a bit of stretch in it as well.